IVSoftware/IVSoftware.Portable.Reconciler/README.md

 ##### Named delegate

 The uidSorter sorts in ascending order.
-This argument can be passed by making a named method and passing the name:
+This argument can be passed by making a named method and passing 'just' the name:

 ```csharp
 CompareUIDResult CompareUID<DatabaseRecord>(a,b) => (CompareUIDResult)a.Guid.CompareTo(b.Guid);